ZunnoorainUsman/Shape/README.md

-# Shape
+# Shapes-nested
-this repositry contains c++ programs of shapes
+this repositry contains c++ programs of shapes using nested loops